nimh-dsst/dataSci_job_ad_2024/README.md

 ### TEACH

-You will work to bolster data science skills within the NIMH IRP by teaching courses to scientists on best data practices (*e.g.*[Data Carpentry](http://www.datacarpentry.org) and [ReproNim](http://www.reproducibleimaging.org)) as well as interfacing with specific neuroimaging repositories (*e.g.* [The Human Connectome Project](http://www.humanconnectome.org/), [OpenfMRI](http://openfmri.org), [UK Biobank](http://www.ukbiobank.ac.uk/),[The NIMH Data Archive](http://nda.nih.gov)).
+You will work to bolster data science skills within the NIMH IRP by teaching courses to scientists on best data practices (*e.g.*[Data Carpentry](http://www.datacarpentry.org) and [ReproNim](http://www.reproducibleimaging.org)) as well as interfacing with specific neuroimaging repositories (*e.g.* [The Human Connectome Project](http://www.humanconnectome.org/), [OpenNeuro](http://openneuro.org), [UK Biobank](http://www.ukbiobank.ac.uk/),[The NIMH Data Archive](http://nda.nih.gov)).

-### SCIENCE
+### STANDARDIZE

 Our team is committed to the [NIMH Mission](https://www.nimh.nih.gov/about/index.shtml) of understanding and treating mental illness and we believe open, clean data (and lots of it) is crucial to realizing that mission.
-You will work closely with (and sit next to) the [Machine Learning Team](http://cmn.nimh.nih.gov/mlt) who are building the models needed to understand complex brain function.
+You'll be standarizing these datasets to make those models work better as well as contibuting to better standards in our field (e.g. [BIDS](https://bids.neuroimaging.io), [NIDM](http://nidm.nidash.org/), [RDOC](https://www.nimh.nih.gov/research/research-funded-by-nimh/rdoc/index.shtml), [NIH Strategic Data Plan](https://datascience.nih.gov/strategicplan) etc.), You also will work closely with (and sit next to) the [Machine Learning Team](http://cmn.nimh.nih.gov/mlt) who are using theses data to build the models needed to understand complex brain function and disease.

 ## Who you are…

+### TRAINED

+Ideally we would like to see a recent degree (BS, MS, or PhD) in a [STEM](https://en.wikipedia.org/wiki/Science,_technology,_engineering,_and_mathematics) field, but it's fine if you're early in your career.
+Ideally you're comfortable building processing pipelines for complex biomedical imaging data (e.g. fMRI, calcium imaging, electrophysiology, etc.) but other knowledge-domains will be considered.
+Please tell us about (or show us) a large, messy dataset that you have conquered.

 ### EXPERIENCED

-You should be comfortable with building processing pipelines for biomedical imaging data (e.g. fMRI, calcium imaging, electrophysiology, etc).
-You should also have experience coding in modern languages currently used in data-intensive, scientific computing such as Python or R. Alternatively, you may be more proficient in front-end development and visualization with Javascript.
+You should have experience coding in modern languages currently used in data-intensive, scientific computing such as Python or R. Alternatively, you may be more proficient in front-end development and visualization with Javascript.
 Experience with distributed, high-performance computing tools such as [Docker](https://www.docker.com)/[Singularity](https://singularity.lbl.gov) and batch processing systems such as [SLURM](http://slurm.schedmd.com/) is a plus.

-### PROVEN

-Ideally we would like to see a recent degree (BS, MS, or PhD) in a [STEM](https://en.wikipedia.org/wiki/Science,_technology,_engineering,_and_mathematics) field, but if you can prove you have an equivalent amount of expertise with your publications, projects, or github/kaggle ranking, we’re all ears.
-We are also interviewing students and part-time staff if you’re still working on your degree.
+Please provide some concrete examples of your code, ideally checked into an online repository like Github or BitBucket.

 ### DRIVEN